zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

   -  Test: Arrays
 * How to store and find data in dictionaries
   -  Optional: Why does Swift have dictionaries as well as arrays?
+  -  Optional: Why does Swift have default values for dictionaries?